-If Elders is in a position to release information we will do so within a reasonable time after receiving your request and in the manner requested by you, if it is reasonable and practicable for us to do so.
-We may charge a reasonable fee for giving access to the information.
+Where Elders provides you with access to your personal information it will do so within a reasonable time after receiving your request and in the manner requested by you (if it is reasonable and practicable for Elders to do so).
+Elders may charge a reasonable fee for giving access to the information.

 Correction of information

-If Elders determines that personal information, credit information, or credit eligibility information we hold on you is inaccurate, out of date, incomplete, irrelevant or misleading, or you request us to correct the information (or any CRB derived information), it will take all such steps as are reasonable in the circumstances to correct the information we hold, after considering the reason why we hold the information, and to make sure it is accurate, up to date, complete, relevant and not misleading.
+If Elders determines that information held is inaccurate, out-of-date, incomplete, irrelevant or misleading, or you request Elders to correct the information (or any CRB derived information), it will take all such steps as are reasonable in the circumstances to correct the information held, after considering the reason why Elders hold the information, and to make sure it is accurate, up to date, complete, relevant and not misleading.
 If Elders had disclosed the original information to a third party or you request Elders to advise another party, Elders will take all reasonable steps to update that other party unless it is impracticable or unlawful to do so.
 Unless required not to by law or it is impracticable to do so, Elders will provide you with written notice within a reasonable period as to any correction made to information.

 If Elders refuse to correct the information held, Elders will provide you with written notice as to the reasons for refusal, how you can complain about Elders refusal and any other matter Elders may be required to advise you about in the circumstances.
-If we have refused to update information held, you may request we associate a statement from you, with the information held, that you believe that the information held is inaccurate, out of date, incomplete, irrelevant or misleading.
-We will then take all reasonable steps under the circumstances to associate any such statement.
+If Elders have refused to correct information held, you may request Elders associate a statement from you, with the information held, that you believe that the information held is inaccurate, out-of-date, incomplete, irrelevant or misleading.
+If such circumstance arises, Elders will take all reasonable steps under the circumstances to associate any such statement.

-If Elders receives a request from you to update information held by us we will respond to that request within a reasonable period of time after receiving the request.
+If Elders receives a request from you to correct information held by us, Elders will respond to that request within a reasonable period after receiving the request.
 Elders will not charge for your request, the correction of information or associating a statement

 Privacy - Enquiries, Requests, Complaints, Breaches